Say Goodbye to Hardwood Floor Scratches

 Hardwood floors are an exquisite addition to any home, but over time, they may develop scratches that can diminish their beauty.
 Whether from pets, furniture, or everyday foot traffic, scratches are a common issue.
 The good news is that many scratches can be remedied with the right approach.
 In this blog post, we’ll explore the best methods to remove scratches from your hardwood floors and restore their natural allure.

-Assess the Depth of the Scratches:
+Assess the Depth of the Scratches on Wood Floors:

 Before diving into scratch removal, it’s crucial to determine the depth of the scratches.
 Surface-level scratches, often called “micro-scratches,” are minor blemishes that affect only the finish.
 Deeper scratches penetrate the wood itself and make indentions.
 Identifying the depth will guide your approach.